Carpet Beetle on Carpet

 Finding carpet beetles in your home can cause alarm and distress.
 These subtle invaders can cause significant damage to fabrics and textiles.
-In fact, carpet beetle larvae have overtaken the infamous clothes moth to become the largest individual pest threat to textiles in the UK.
+Carpet beetle larvae are a common cause of damage to natural fabrics in UK homes, and they’re often mistaken for clothes moths because the damage can look similar.

 What Are Carpet Beetles?